ansible/ansible/docs/docsite/rst/reference_appendices/faq.rst

   To get around this limitation, download and install a later version of `python for z/OS <https://www.rocketsoftware.com/zos-open-source>`_ (2.7.13 or 3.6.1) that represents strings internally as ASCII.
 Version 2.7.13 is verified to work.

-* When ``pipelining = False`` in `/etc/ansible/ansible.cfg` then Ansible modules are transferred in binary mode via sftp however execution of python fails with
+* When ``pipelining = False`` in `/etc/ansible/ansible.cfg` then Ansible modules are transferred in binary mode through sftp however execution of python fails with

   .. error::
       SyntaxError: Non-UTF-8 code starting with \'\\x83\' in file /a/user1/.ansible/tmp/ansible-tmp-1548232945.35-274513842609025/AnsiballZ_stat.py on line 1, but no encoding declared; see https://python.org/dev/peps/pep-0263/ for details